No application required.

 Those not eligible for this bursary

-- Applicants classed as EU, Overseas or Channel Islands/Isle of Man (HC) for fee purposes, or with an unresolved fee status.
+- Applicants classed as Overseas or Channel Islands/Isle of Man for fee purposes (based on the UK government regulations), or with an unresolved fee status.

 - Applicants receiving government bursaries are not eligible for this bursary.

 - Applicants entering a course with the Brunel Language Centre.
 BLC students will be eligible for scholarships after successful completion of their Pre-sessional, Foundation, Level 1 or Pre-Master’s course.

 - Applicants undertaking any other kind of Postgraduate Taught or Postgraduate Research study.